agda/agda/doc/user-manual/language/cubical.lagda.rst

                cong (λ a → g (f a)) p ≡ cong g (cong f p) congComp f g p = refl

-Path types also lets us prove new things are not provable in standard Agda, for example function extensionality (pointwise equal functions are equal) has an extremely simple proof:
+Path types also let us prove new things are not provable in standard Agda.
+For example, function extensionality, stating that pointwise equal functions are equal, has an extremely simple proof:

 ::